ibm-cloud-docs/sap/sap-offerings-netweaver-iaas-intel-virtual-server-gen2-profiles.md

 The published names are subject to change.
 {: note}

-The following list gives you an overview of the SAP-certified profiles with {{site.data.keyword.vsi_is_short}}:
+The following tables provide an overview of the SAP-certified profiles for {{site.data.keyword.vsi_is_short}}:
+{: #nw-iaas-offerings-profiles-intel-vs-vpc-full-list}

+### SAP-certified profiles hosted on Intel Cascade Lake CPUs

 | **Profile** | **vCPU** | **Memory (RAM GiB)** | **SAPS** |
 | --- | --- | --- | --- |